aygrhnwms304/MyGitRepo/README.md

-#This is the MyGitRepo
+#This is the MyGitRepo.
-On the Dev
+On the master branch.